 The MA in Education (Dance Teaching) is a modular, distance-learning and work-based programme of study designed to enable students to reflect upon their own practice as a dance teacher, in the light of existing and emerging scholarship.
-It offers the opportunity to think about the relationship between theory and practice with a chance to complete assignments that breakdown the boundaries between their work as a dance teacher and the world of higher education.
-The programme details are as follows:
+It offers the opportunity to think about the relationship between

-- All students are initially registered for the MA in Education (Dance Teaching). - The MA in Education (Dance Teaching) is studied over two or three academic year(s) part-time by distance learning. - On successful completion of the MA in Education (Dance Teaching) students may progress to study at doctoral level. - The programme is divided into modules to the value of 15, 30 and 60 credits.
+- All students are initially registered for the MA in Education (Dance Teaching). - The MA in Education (Dance Teaching) is studied over two or three academic years part-time by distance learning. - On successful completion of the MA in Education (Dance Teaching) students may progress to study at doctoral level. - The programme is divided into modules to the value of 15, 30 and 60 credits.
 Each 15 credit module is indicative of 150 hours of learning, each 30 credit module is indicative of 300 hours of learning and each 60 credit module is indicative of 600 hours of learning.
-The study hours for each module comprise tutor contact, private study and assessment. - In order to achieve the MA in Education (Dance Teaching) students must complete 180 credits at FHEQ Level 7. - The Research Project module is 60 credits (600 study hours) and takes place during the final year - In order for students to progress to the Research Project they are required to achieve a minimum of 120 credits at FHEQ Level 7.
+The study hours for each module comprise tutor contact, private study and assessment. - In order to achieve the MA in Education (Dance Teaching) students must complete 180 credits at FHEQ Level 7. - The Research Project module is 60 credits (600 study hours) and takes place during the final year of study. - In order for students to progress to the Research Project they are required to achieve a minimum of 120 credits at FHEQ Level 7.